-Virtual interviews will be held on Wednesday, January 5th and Wednesday, January 12th, 2022.*
+Virtual interviews will be offered on January 5, 2023.

 Consistent with the policies of the Division of Public and Behavioral Health, the Nevada Psychology Internship Consortium strongly values diversity and believes in creating an equitable, hospitable, appreciative, safe, and inclusive learning environment for its interns.
 Diversity among interns and supervisors enriches the educational experience, promotes personal growth, and strengthens communities and the workplace.
 Every effort is made by NV-PIC to create a climate in which all staff and interns feel respected, comfortable, and in which success is possible and obtainable.
 NV-PIC strives to make every effort to increase awareness, dispel ignorance, and increase comfort with multicultural experiences.
 NV-PIC’s training program includes an expected competency in diversity training, and multiple experiences are provided throughout the year to be sure that interns are both personally supported and well-trained in this area.